-The couple resided at 1001 Sycamore Street in Connellsville, Fayette County, PA.
+The couple resided at 111 East Green Street, in Poplar Grove and later at 1001 Sycamore Street in Connellsville, Fayette County, PA.

-Tragedy cut short the Driscolls' married lives.
+Tragedy cut short their married lives.
 On the fateful day of Aug.
 16, 1948, while swimming near Pier 5 of the Youghiogheny Dam, Charles mysteriously drowned.
 He was only 45 years of age.
 Interment was in Green Ridge Memorial Park.

 Now widowed, Catherine was employed for many years with Robertshaw Controls, New Stanton, from where she retired.
 She was a member of Christ United Methodist Church in Youngwood.
 Her final years were spent in Latrobe, Westmoreland County.

 In 1992, Catherine received a surprise party at the Knights Inn hotel in New Stanton in honor of her 80th birthday.
 The founder of this website was privileged to attend and meet more of the family.
 Catherine also attended at least one Minerd-Miner Reunion circa 1994, held at Kingwood, Somerset County, PA.

 Catherine passed away at home at the age of 89 on Dec.
 3, 2001.
 A memorial service was held at her family church, led by Rev. Dr. Merritt Edner.
 An obituary was printed in the Greensburg Tribune-Review.